syedalimohsinbukhari/pyMultiFit/docs/source/benchmarks/benchmarks.rst

     - Measure execution times for PDF and CDF for both the custom and SciPy implementations.

 3. Compare Accuracy:
-    - Compute differences (e.g., Mean Absolute Error) between the outputs of custom and SciPy distributions for identical inputs.
+    - Compute differences (e.g., Absolute Error) between the outputs of custom and SciPy distributions for identical inputs.

 4. Output Results:
-    - Print or store results in an easily interpretable format (tables or plots).
+    - Print/plot or store results in an easily interpretable format (tables or plots).

 Expected Results
 -----------------